Jilted lover stabs engineering student to death in Bengaluru college | www.lokmattimes.com

 The incident occurred at the Presidency University College in Itgalur near Rajankunte.

+The deceased was identified as Layasmitha, 19, in the first year of Btech.
+Accused Pavan Kalyan, 21, a BCA student in the Nrupatunga University, also stabbed himself after the crime.
+He had been rushed to the hospital, where his condition is said to be serious.

-Layasmitha had flatly refused Pawan Kalyan's proposal, and the enraged youth barged into the college campus and attacked her with a knife, stabbing her in the neck.
-After this, he turned the knife on himself, police said.
+Layasmitha had flatly refused Pawan Kalyan's proposal, and the enraged youth barged into the college campus and attacked her with a knife, and then, turned the knife on himself, police said.

+Superintendent of Police, Bengaluru Rural, Mallikarjuna Baladandi said that after getting entry into the college, the youth had gone to the classroom and called out the victim.

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app